 2. Clean Your Car

-When I first purchased Seth, tonnes of people stepped forward with advice for how to clean my car.
+When I first purchased Seth, tonnes of people stepped forward with advice on how to clean my car.
 One of the top recommendations were car washes and their membership plans.
 I can be a bit of a neat freak, so I seriously considered these.
-However, in the end I settled on a hose, dollar store purchases, and my two hands.
+However, in the end, I settled on a hose, dollar store purchases, and my two hands.

 3. Mow the Lawn

 Another big expense for us unfortunate people who don’t live in the Cali desert is taking care of the lawn.
 Georgia is humid and gets a lot of rain and sunshine, making it the perfect place for your lawn to grow a foot high in two days.
 Georgia houses in the suburbs also sit on relatively large lots, so you’re looking at around $50 to mow your lawn every two to four weeks.
 Some neighbors mow their lawn every week!